Morgan wins new format Ladies Championship

 The morning round had blustery winds and heavy showers for the players to endure but conditions improved for the afternoon round with plenty of trophies on offer.

-The winner of the Championship Bowl was Crewe and Cheshire junior star Morgan Bollan, who had just returned from a successful time in the Scottish Open Girls Championship where she was runner-up.
-She had the best gross score of the day and become one of the youngest-ever winners of the championship.
+The winner of the Championship Bowl was Crewe and Cheshire junior star Morgan Bollan, who had just returned from a successful time in the Scottish Open Girls Championship where she was runner-up and won the Under 16 prize.
+She had the best gross score of the day and become one of the youngest-ever winners of the Cheshire Ladies championship.

 Cheshire ladies Captain Denise Burchell (Sandiway) had been the main organiser for a smoothly run event and she was delighted to present the trophies and prizes to the winners after a long day.